-Beginning in 2016, the Company, along with other manufacturers, has been named as a defendant in lawsuits generally alleging anticompetitive conduct with respect to generic drugs.
+Beginning in 2016, the Company, along with other manufacturers, has been named as a defendant in lawsuits filed in the United States and Canada generally alleging anticompetitive conduct with respect to generic drugs.
 The lawsuits have been filed by plaintiffs, including putative classes of direct purchasers, indirect purchasers, and indirect resellers, as well as individual direct and indirect purchasers and certain cities and counties.
-They allege harm under federal and state laws, including federal and state antitrust laws, state consumer protection laws and unjust enrichment claims.
-Some of the lawsuits also name as defendants the Company's President, including allegations against him with respect to a single drug product, and one of the Company's sales employees, including allegations against him with respect to certain generic drugs.
+The lawsuits allege harm under federal laws and the United States lawsuits also allege harm under state laws, including antitrust laws, state consumer protection laws and unjust enrichment claims.
+Some of the United States lawsuits also name as defendants the Company's President, including allegations against him with respect to a single drug product, and one of the Company's sales employees, including allegations against him with respect to certain generic drugs.
 The vast majority of the lawsuits have been consolidated in an MDL proceeding in the Eastern District of Pennsylvania ("EDPA").
 Plaintiffs generally seek monetary damages, restitution, declaratory and injunctive relief, attorneys' fees and costs.
-The Court has ordered certain plaintiffs' complaints regarding two single-drug product cases to proceed as bellwethers.
+The EDPA court has ordered certain plaintiffs' complaints regarding two single-drug product cases to proceed as bellwethers.
 The Company is named in those plaintiffs' complaints that regard one of the two individual drug products.